With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Several tiny house enthusiasts move to Louisville because it permits small houses in a metropolitan area, although restrictions and rules apply.

-You have to follow specific regulations for prefabricated and on-site construction of tiny houses.
+Specific regulations must be followed for prefabricated and on-site construction of tiny houses.
 Tiny homes on wheels should adhere to Louisville’s zoning requirements.

 -